klebgenomics/KleborateModular/docs/source/modules.rst

 Note that while ICE *Kp1* is occasionally found in other species within the KpSC, and even in other genera of Enterobacteriaceae (see `original paper <http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000196>`_\ ), most of the known variation included in the database is derived from *K. pneumoniae*.

 The allele databases and schemes were last updated in April 2024.
+The number of ybt lineages is now 28, and the number of ICE*Kp structural variants is 22.

 ybst Parameters